ShimantaBhuyan/foundation-app/README.md

 `GET /emails`

 Get the list of all emails sent by the foundations.
-Returns a list of email data, including the sender's foundation ID, the recipient's email address, and the timestamp when the email was sent.
+Returns a list of email data, including the sender's foundation ID, the emails subject and the email body.

 Sample Response: